Is Becoming A Dietitian Hard?

 Step Two: Completed an accredited dietetic internship.

 After you get your degree, you still have lots of practical knowledge to gain!
-So, you need to join a supervised practice program, better known as a dietetic internship and that internship needs to be accredited by ACEND (Accreditation Council for Education in Nutrition and Dietetics.)
-They’re usually about 1,200 hours, but can be in a lot of settings from hospitals to food service organizations.
+So, you need to join a supervised practice program, better known as a dietetic internship (or DI) and that internship needs to be accredited by ACEND (Accreditation Council for Education in Nutrition and Dietetics.)
+They’re usually about 1,200 hours and can be in a lot of settings from hospitals to food service organizations to private practice offices and more.
 Once you’re done, you’ll obtain a verification statement for your CDR exam!

 Step Three: Pass the CDR exam.